Enhancing operational integrity by contributing to a well-trained and competent workforce

 IADC Accreditation Programs

 IADC members share the belief that well control is the most critical area for safe and successful operations.
 Now comprising both drilling operations and well servicing courses, WellSharp offers a set of comprehensive training standards for the international drilling industry.
 The WellSharp curriculum and assessment content has been developed by the industry for the industry.

 WellCAP now offers curriculum guidelines only for the Introductory Well Servicing course.
 Training providers accredited to offer that course must meet criteria for training materials, facilities, instructor qualifications, test administration, and course management.
 This Introductory course is currently being developed for transition to WellSharp.

 An advanced well control training program that targets more experienced operations personnel.
 This program encourages participation among multiple levels of decision makers (e.g., drilling superintendents, operations engineers, rig superintendents, and rig managers), and utilizes a facilitated learning approach to improve critical team decision-making and problem-solving skills.
 This program is soon to be replaced by WellSharp Plus.

-RIG PASS® accredits Health, Safety & Environmental (HSE) and Underbalanced Operations (UBO) orientation programs.
-The HSE Rig Pass curriculum embraces safety fundamentals relevant to new rig employees.
-UBO Rig Pass familiarizes rig crews with the procedures, fluids and equipment associated with this emerging technology.
+Accredits Health, Safety, & Environmental (HSE) orientation program.
+The HSE RigPass curriculum embraces safety fundamentals relevant to new rig employees.